How to Deal with a Teenage Boy: A Parent’s Guide to Raising a Son

 Because teenage boys (on the whole) tend to be less vocal about their emotions, parents need to be extra observant of teenage boy behavior.
 If you’re seeing signs of anxiety or depression in your teen son, contact your healthcare provider or reach out to Newport Academy’s team of experts today.

-Our residential treatment and outpatient programs around the country provide gender-responsive care that addresses the needs of teen boys within a supportive and caring environment.
+Our RTCs for teens and outpatient treatment centers around the country provide gender-responsive care that addresses the needs of teen boys within a supportive and caring environment.
 Contact us to schedule a teen mental health assessment at no charge.